Michael Kitzelmann

-Michael Kitzelmann (born 29 January 1916 in Horben, part of Gestratz, Westallgäu, Bavaria; died 11 June 1942 in Orel Prison) was a lieutenant in the German Army during World War II, who was executed for undermining military strength.
+Michael Kitzelmann (29 January 1916 in Horben, part of Gestratz, Westallgäu, Bavaria – 11 June 1942 in Orel Prison) was a lieutenant in the German Army during World War II, who was executed for undermining military strength.

 Life

 Aspiring theologian

 Kitzelmann came from a devout Catholic family.
 With the support of his teacher and his pastor in 1928 he joined the Gymnasium in Dillingen an der Donau.
 He graduated from the Catholic minor seminary in 1936 with the Abitur.
 In the same year he completed his compulsory six months with the Reich Labor Service (Reichsarbeitsdienst) in Pfronten-Ried and began September 1936 with a three-semester study at the Theological Academy of St. Stephen in Augsburg with the aim of becoming a priest.

 In 1937 he applied for an additional teacher at the Hochschule in Munich-Pasing.
 They rejected his request because he was not willing to enter into the prescribed Nazi organizations.